EdenGri/SONiC/doc/validate_interface_name_length.md

 ## Add validation to the Yang model

-The following interfaces don't have validation of the interface name in their Yang therefore we will add one:
+The following interfaces don't have validation of the interface name in their Yang model therefore we will add one:
 ### Vxlan
 In the sonic-yang-models/yang-models/sonic-vxlan.yang we will add validation to the leaf name to limit the name length.

 ### Subinterface
 In the sonic-yang-models/yang-models/sonic-vlan-sub-interface.yang we will add validation to the leaf name to limit the name length.

 The following interface already has validation and we don't need to add additional checks:
 ### Vlan